isomerpages/tp-virtualcampus/_events/Highlights/TP CCA Scholarships 2025.md

 into consideration.</p>
 </li>
 <li>
-<p>Please ensure that your email and mobile number are up to date.</p>
+<p>Please ensure that your email address and mobile number are up to date.</p>
 </li>
 <li>
 <p>Applicants may be contacted for clarifications or requested to submit